bchavez/Coinbase.Pro/README.md

               |
     Current Point In Time
 ```
-Suppose you grabbed most recent trades from `var trades = client.MarketData.GetTradesAsync("ETH-USD", limit: 5)`.
-The data you captured in `trades` is `Current Point In Time` with the most recent trade `20` as shown in the diagram above.
+Suppose you grabbed the most recent trades from `var trades = client.MarketData.GetTradesAsync("ETH-USD", limit: 5)`.
+The data you captured in `trades` is the `Current Point In Time` with the most recent trade `20` as shown in the diagram above.

 * To enumerate ***older*** trades beyond the initial page:
 ```csharp